 Appendix 3 – Maternity/Adoption Process

 The following process map shows both the As-Is and To-Be process.

-The additional steps required in the To-Be process are highlighted in yellow:
+The additional steps required in the To-Be process are highlighted in yellow.

+It should be noted that steps 30 and 31 are not always carried for the As Is process and therefore have been marked in amber to ensure the communications make this requirement clear

 Appendix 4 – Paternity Process

 The following process map shows both the As-Is and To-Be process.

-The additional steps required in the To-Be process are highlighted in yellow:
+The additional steps required in the To-Be process are highlighted in yellow.

+It should be noted that steps 2 and 3 are not carried out in all parts of the University for the As Is process and therefore have been marked in amber to ensure the communications make this requirement clear